-To calculate the limited currents with the transport model, the simulation is started with a current density of 15 mA/cm2 that is larger than the expected limited currents, resembling the experimental approach.
-When the concentration of copper ions at the cathode depletes to 1/15 of the initial concentration of 0.1 M, the current is decreased.
-After this initial reduction, the current is continuously adjusted so that the cathodic copper ion concentration is ranging between 1/15 and 1/12 of the initial concentration.
-Figure 3 shows an example of the modeled concentration gradients between the electrodes for a total CuSO4 concentration of 0.1 M and a Na2SO4 concentration of 0.2 M. In the initial state, the concentration of the ions is evenly distributed in the electrolytic solution.
+To calculate the limited currents with the computational transport model, the simulation is started with a current density of $15 \, \text{mA/cm}^2$ , resembling the experimental approach by beginning with a larger value than the expected limited current density.
+When the concentration of copper ions at the cathode depletes to 1/15 of the initial concentration of $0.1 \, \text{M}$ , the current is decreased.
+After this initial reduction, the current is continuously adjusted so that the cathodic copper ion concentration is ranging between $1/15 \, \text{and} \, 1/12$ of the initial concentration.
+Figure 3 shows an example of the modeled concentration gradients between the electrodes for a total CuSO4 concentration of $0.1 \, \text{M}$ and a Na2SO4 concentration of $0.2 \, \text{M}$ .
+In the initial state, the concentration of the ions is evenly distributed in the electrolytic solution.
 In the final state, a steady limited current is reached, in which the concentration gradients do not change as a function of time and in which the copper ion concentration at the cathode is depleted.
 The total concentrations of the ions in the electrolyte do not change, as the inert ions are not converted at the electrodes and as the same amount of copper is deposited and dissolved.
-Moreover, the sum of the charges of the cations and anions is locally and globally zero, fulfilling the framework of electroneutrality of the electrolyte (see detailed discussion in reference ).
+Moreover, the sum of the charges of the cations and anions is locally and globally zero, fulfilling the electroneutrality of the electrolyte (see detailed discussion in reference).